 These emails remind shoppers of what they left behind and encourage them to return and complete their purchase.
 You can customize abandoned cart emails with coupon codes, product images, call to action (CTA) buttons, and more to get people back to the checkout page.

-Data from Statista reports the average shopping cart abandonment rate is 88.1% and varies by industry:
+Recent data shows the average shopping cart abandonment rate is 71.6% and varies by industry:

 Ecommerce websites both large and small can send cart abandonment emails to improve conversion rates and recover lost revenue.
 Using marketing automation software, you can even automate the process so you don't have to manually send each message.